h2oai/tutorials/DriverlessAI/DriverlessAI-Test-Drive-Tutorials/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 ## Prerequisites

-- Basic knowledge of Machine Learning and Statistics

-## Task 1: Product Tour
+- Two Hour Test Drive Sesssion

 **Note: Each Test Drive instance will be available to you for two hours, after which it will terminate.
 No work will be saved.
 If you need more time to further explore Driverless AI you can always launch another Test Drive instance.**

+- Basic knowledge of Machine Learning and Statistics

+## Task 1: Product Tour

 Review and accept the Driverless AI Evaluation Agreement by clicking on **I agree to these terms**.
 Below is a preview of the Evaluation Agreement: